the pursuit of pleasure; sensual self-indulgence.

 the ethical theory that pleasure (in the sense of the satisfaction of desires) is the highest good and proper aim of human life.

-In the summer of 2010 I traveled alone to Hedonism II in Negril, Jamaica as a gift from my parents for getting accepted into the prestigious University of Toronto.
+Here’s a great explanation as to how I ended up on the pursuit of self-indulgence; in the summer of 2010, I traveled alone to Hedonism Resort (also known as Hedonism II/Hedonism 2) in Negril, Jamaica as a gift from my parents for getting accepted into the prestigious University of Toronto.

 You read that right, my parents paid for my trip to a 'swingers resort.'
 At the time, I just figured this was a great idea because it was an 18+ resort and I wouldn't have to deal with any children running around.
 My mom (I think) was okay with sending me there because I needed to grow out of being a constantly covered up tomboy and learn to be more comfortable with my body.
 As an Eastern European, nude beaches were a regular occurrence for me as a child, but for some reason in my awkward teen years and into my early 20's - showing skin was just NOT for me.